neighbourhoodie/stf-php-ansible/README.md

   - If you don't want to add the password as plain text in the file system you can edit `ansible.cfg`.
   - There's also the option to read the secret from a password manager.
 Let us know if you are interested in that.
 - Update Domain Names: Edit the domain names of the services in `inventory/php/group_vars/service.yml`.
+- Update the encrypted variables in the vault.
+You can do so by running `ansible-vault edit inventory/php/group_vars/all.yml`

 ## Initialize machines